heatherholcomb/EffectsOfSpaceWeather/README.md

 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearRegression_Ap_Temp.png" alt="How does Ap affect temperature" title="How does Ap affect temperature" />
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearModelPlot_Ap_Temp.png" alt="How does Ap affect temperature" title="How does Ap affect temperature" />

+#### Looking at the plot above, there seems to be no linear relationship between the two variables.
+So our null and alternative hypothesis are as follows:
+#### H0: There is no Linear relationship between Ap Index and Average Temperature
+#### H1: There is a Linear relationship between Ap Index and Average Temperature

 #### Simple Linear Regression model - How does the Ap index affect Wind Speed?
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearRegression_Ap_Wind.png" alt="How does Ap affect wind" title="How does Ap affect wind" />
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearModelPlot_Ap_Wind.png" alt="How does Ap affect wind" title="How does Ap affect wind" />

+#### Looking at the plot above, there seems to be no linear relationship between the two variables.
+So our null and alternative hypothesis are as follows:
+#### H0: There is no Linear relationship between Ap Index and Average Wind Speed
+#### H1: There is a Linear relationship between Ap Index and Average Wind Speed

 #### Simple Linear Regression model - How does the Ap index affect Precipitation?
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearRegression_Ap_Precip.png" alt="How does Ap affect precipitation" title="How does Ap affect precipitation" />
 <img src="https://github.com/heatherholcomb/EffectsOfSpaceWeather/blob/master/Images/LinearModelPlot_Ap_Precip.png" alt="How does Ap affect precipitation" title="How does Ap affect precipitation" />

+#### Looking at the plot above, there seems to be no linear relationship between the two variables.
+So our null and alternative hypothesis are as follows:
+#### H0: There is no Linear relationship between Ap Index and Precipitation
+#### H1: There is a Linear relationship between Ap Index and Precipitation

 ## Cp
 ### Description of Cp Index